damminhtien/machine-learning-engineering-for-production-mlops-course-notes/Week2.md

 + Data centric view
 +  The quality of data is paramount.
 Use tools to improve the data quality, this will allow multiple models to do well
 +  Hold the code fixed and iteratively improve the data
+### 2.2 Data augmentation
++ Goal: Create realistic examples that the algorimth does poorly on, but humans (or other baseline) do well on
+### 2.3 Can adding data hurt
+For unstructured data problems, if:
++  The model is large (low bias)
++  The mapping x -> y is clear (eg given only the input x, humans can make accurate predictions)<br>
+The adding data rarely hurts accuracy.